mlswg/mls-architecture/draft-ietf-mls-architecture.md

   their identity.

-By the nature of its roles in MLS authentication, the AS is invested with a large amount of trust and the compromise of one the AS could allow an adversary to, among other things, impersonate group members.
+By the nature of its roles in MLS authentication, the AS is invested with a large amount of trust and the compromise of the AS could allow an adversary to, among other things, impersonate group members.
 We discuss security considerations regarding the compromise of the different AS functions in detail in {{as-compromise}}.

-The association between members' identities and signature keys is fairly flexible in MLS.
-As noted above, there is no requirement that all clients belonging to a given user use the same key pair (in fact, such key reuse is forbidden to ensure clients have independent cryptographic state).
+The association between members' identities and their signature keys is fairly flexible in MLS.
+As noted above, there is no requirement that all clients belonging to a given user have the same signature key (in fact, having duplicate signature keys in a group is forbidden).
 A member can also rotate the signature key they use within a group.
 These mechanisms allow clients to use different signature keys in different contexts and at different points in time, providing unlinkability and post-compromise security benefits.